PRIDE

 Classical Pride: Voices of Joy and Sorrow

-Classical Pride, now in its third year the Barbican, is an event aims to celebrate the LGBTQ+ figures that helped to pioneer the classical music genre , as well as uplifting the future generations of LGBTQ+ performers in this music community.
+Classical Pride, now in its third year the Barbican, is an event that aims to celebrate the LGBTQ+ figures that helped to pioneer the classical music genre , as well as uplifting the future generations of LGBTQ+ performers in this music community.

 American mezzo-soprano, Jamie Barton will join the London Symphony Orchestra and Zeffman for a wonderful performance during Classical Pride, as well as many other moving and heart-wrenching performances.